 - New Window: Displays the active project in a new window.
 You can then view different parts of the project in each window. - Split Window: Splits the project window into two parts.
-You can then view different parts of the project in each part of the window. - Bring All to Front (Mac OS only): Positions and displays all open windows. - Tile (Mac OS only): Tiles all open windows horizontally to fit on the screen. - Tile Horizontally (Windows only): Tiles all open windows horizontally to fit on the screen. - Stack (Mac OS only): Layers multiple open projects so just a portion of each project's menu bar displays. - Tile Vertically (Windows only): Tiles all open windows vertically to fit on the screen. - Measurements: Displays and hides the Measurements palette. - Style Sheets: Displays and hides the Style Sheets palette. - Colors: Displays and hides the Colors palette. - Lists: Displays and hides the Lists palette. - Redline: Displays and hides the Redline palette. - Glyphs: Displays and hides the Glyphs palette. - Picture Effects: Displays and hides the Picture Effects palette. - PSD Import: Displays and hides the PSD Import palette.
+You can then view different parts of the project in each part of the window. - Bring All to Front (Mac OS only): Positions and displays all open windows. - Tile (Mac OS only): Tiles all open windows horizontally to fit on the screen. - Tile Horizontally (Windows only): Tiles all open windows horizontally to fit on the screen. - Stack (Mac OS only): Layers multiple open projects so just a portion of each project's menu bar displays. - Tile Vertically (Windows only): Tiles all open windows vertically to fit on the screen. - Measurements: Displays and hides the Measurements palette.

-• Palette Sets: Use the submenu to store and recall arrangements of palettes.
+- Style Sheets: Displays and hides the Style Sheets palette. - Conditional Styles: Displays the Conditional Styles palette.
+For more information, see "Working with conditional styles." - Colors: Displays and hides the Colors palette. - Lists: Displays and hides the Lists palette. - Redline: Displays and hides the Redline palette. - Glyphs: Displays and hides the Glyphs palette. - Picture Effects: Displays and hides the Picture Effects palette. - PSD Import: Displays and hides the PSD Import palette. - Palette Sets: Use the submenu to store and recall arrangements of palettes.